ivniolimfaot/cpp_interview/CPP/Algorithms/11. Tree/Tree.md

 These are just a few examples of the types of trees used in C++ programming.
 Each type has its own advantages and use cases, so choosing the right one depends on the specific requirements of the problem at hand.

-### 1. Algorithms & Data Structures (C++): What are trees

-In computer science, a tree is a widely used data structure that simulates a hierarchical tree structure, with a root value and subtrees of children with a parent node.
-Trees are recursive data structures composed of nodes.
-Each node contains a value and a list of references to its children nodes.

-Here are some key concepts related to trees:

-1. **Root**: The topmost node in a tree, which does not have a parent.

-2. **Node**: Each element in a tree structure that contains a value and references to its child nodes.

-3. **Parent**: A node that has child nodes connected to it.

-4. **Child**: Nodes directly connected to another node when moving away from the root.

-5. **Leaf**: Nodes at the bottom of the tree hierarchy, which do not have any children.

-6. **Subtree**: A tree structure within the main tree, rooted at some node.

-7. **Depth**: The length of the path from the root to a particular node.

-8. **Height**: The maximum depth of any node in the tree.
-It is the length of the longest path from the root to a leaf.

-9. **Binary Tree**: A tree data structure in which each node has at most two children, referred to as the left child and the right child.

-10. **Binary Search Tree (BST)**: A binary tree in which for each node, all elements in its left subtree are less than the node's value, and all elements in its right subtree are greater than the node's value.

-11. **Balanced Tree**: A tree in which the heights of the two subtrees of any node never differ by more than one.
-This ensures that the tree remains relatively balanced, improving the efficiency of various operations.

-12. **Traversal**: A method for visiting all the nodes in a tree.
-Common traversal algorithms include in-order, pre-order, and post-order traversals.

-Trees are used in various algorithms and applications, including organizing hierarchical data (e.g., file systems), implementing associative arrays (e.g., binary search trees), and providing efficient searching and sorting operations.

-### 1. Algorithms & Data Structures (C++): What is a Tree?

-In computer science, a tree is a widely used data structure that resembles an inverted tree, with a root node at the top and branching out into multiple nodes, referred to as children nodes.
-Here are some key points about trees:

-1. **Root**: The topmost node in a tree, from which all other nodes are descended.
-It has no parent.

-2. **Node**: Each element or entity in a tree is called a node.
-Each node can have zero or more child nodes, and each child node has exactly one parent node.

-3. **Parent and Child Nodes**: In a tree, nodes are connected in a hierarchical manner.
-A node that is connected to another node directly above it is considered its parent, while the node connected directly below is its child.

-4. **Leaf Node**: A leaf node is a node that does not have any children.
-It's at the "end" of a branch in the tree.

-5. **Internal Node**: An internal node is any node in the tree that has at least one child.

-6. **Degree of a Node**: The degree of a node in a tree is the number of children it has.

-7. **Depth and Height**: The depth of a node in a tree is the length of the path from the root to that node.
-The height of a node is the length of the longest path from that node to a leaf.
-The height of the tree is the height of the root node.

-8. **Binary Trees**: A binary tree is a special type of tree in which each node can have at most two children, commonly referred to as the left child and the right child.

-Trees are used in various applications such as hierarchical data representation (like file systems), searching algorithms (like binary search trees), and in implementing advanced data structures like AVL trees, red-black trees, and B-trees.
-They provide efficient operations for insertion, deletion, and searching when appropriately balanced and utilized.

 ### 1. Algorithms & Data Structures (C++): Why Do You Need Balanced Trees?

 Balanced trees, such as AVL trees, Red-Black trees, and B-trees, are crucial in computer science and programming for several reasons: